MailTape/MailTape-v1/_posts/2016-04-10-Stand-Wise.md

 ## Colorado - Undisclosed

 _Stand Wise_: "You wake up in the best mood ever!
 You know you're off for a trip today.
 You get in your car and take off.
-The dreamy synths, the drums seem straight out of a rock song, the unexpexted vocals and the rather kitsch bridge.
+The dreamy synths, the drums seem straight out of a rock song, the unexpected vocals and the rather kitsch bridge.
 There lies the strength of Undisclosed, a track from the talented young duo from Brittany."

 <p id="outroduction">
 That's all folks, thanks to [Stand Wise](https://soundcloud.com/standwise) for their great and vibrant selection.
 Enjoy your Sunday !</p>